-A basic ME29/33 includes 512 kilobytes of memory; one integrated diskette drive; 128 kilobytes of microcode store; 120 megabytes of exchangeable disk storage; a 2,000-character VDU workstation (for transaction processing, timesharing, direct data entry, system control, and remote access to other mainframes); and one matrix or band printer.
+A basic ME29 system consists of 512KB of memory, one integrated diskette drive, 128KB of microcode store, 120MB of exchangeable disk storage, a 2,000-character VDU workstation (for transaction processing, timesharing, direct data entry, system control, and remote access to other mainframes), and one matrix or band printer.

-Memory can be expanded in 256K or 512K increments to a maximum of 2 megabytes, and disk capacity to 8,000 megabytes.
+Memory can be expanded in 256K or 512K increments to a maximum of 2MB, and disk capacity can be expanded to 8000MB.
 A total of 16 workstations can be supported over local AMLCC (Asynchronous Multiline Communications Coupler) lines.

-The three larger models in the series, Models 37, 45, and 54, all offer the same increased possibilities in terms of configurations, the main difference between these models concerning only processing power.
-Maximum hardware complements, with the total configuration subject to coupler constraints, include up to four megabytes of memory, 16,000 megabytes of disk storage, two streaming cartridge tape drives, four magnetic tape clusters, 56 local workstations or printers supported over AMLCC lines, four 1900 retained peripherals, two X.25/HDLC couplers for packetswitching networks, and two ASA(SNA)/3270 couplers for communications with other mainframes.
+The three larger models in the series, Models 37, 45, and 54, all offer the same increased possibilities in terms of configurations, the main difference between these models relating only to processing power.
+Maximum hardware complements, with the total configuration subject to coupler constraints, include up to 4MB of memory, 16,000MB of disk storage, 4 magnetic tape clusters, 56 local workstations or printers supported over AMLCC lines, four 1900 retained peripherals, 2 X.25/HDLC couplers for packet switching networks, and 2 ASA (SNA)/3270 couplers for communications with other mainframes.